binaryfields/resid-rs/README.md

 ## Credits

 - Thanks to Dag Lem for his reSID implementation
+- Thanks to Daniel Collin for motivating me to put this out and helping out with code optimization
 - Commodore folks for building an iconic 8-bit machine
 - Rust developers for providing an incredible language to develop in